Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 does not require a database, bypassing any database and schema creation.

-When the Entando Operator processes the app or plugin with an appropriate `spec.dbms` specification, it creates a schema/user pair for each datasource required.
+When the Villanova Operator processes the app or plugin with an appropriate `spec.dbms` specification, it creates a schema/user pair for each datasource required.
 A typical app deployment requires 3
 datasources: portdb, servdb, and dedb.
 Plugins generally require 1